TheHive-Project/Cortex-Analyzers/docs/admin_guides/manage-private-custom-analyzers-responders.md

 Make Cortex know of custom Analyzers and Responders.

-Update the `/etc/cortex/application.conf` or ensure your configuration is similar to:
+Update the `/etc/cortex/application.conf` or add the folders where you store your custom code.
+Ensure your configuration is similar to:

 ```yaml
 [..]